rmcendarfer2017/wordpress-mcp-server/README.md

 - Publish articles to WordPress
 - Test WordPress connection
-- Retrieve WordPress categories and tags
+- Create, retrieve, and manage WordPress categories and tags
+- Automatically handle category and tag creation when publishing
 - Works as both standalone FastAPI server and MCP server
+- Environment variable support for WordPress credentials

 ## Setup